uw-swag/tokdrift/README.md

   <img src="figures/example.jpg" alt="TokDrift Overview" width="100%">
 </p>

-This is the repository for the paper [TokDrift: When LLM Speaks in Subwords but Code Speaks in Grammar](https://github.com/uw-swag/tokdrift).
+This is the code repository for the paper [TokDrift: When LLM Speaks in Subwords but Code Speaks in Grammar](https://github.com/uw-swag/tokdrift).
 TokDrift is a framework designed to apply semantic-preserving rewrite rules and measure their influence on various code-related tasks.

 ## ⚙️ Environment Setup